gui2de/ppol6818-rof6/assignment.md

 ## PART 1 vs PART 2

 We see that for N = 10, the width of the confidence interval is very similar ~0.6.
 For N = 100, the width of the CI for part 1 is 0.157 whereas, for part 2 it is 0.153.
+This can be understood/expected since in part 1, we are pulling a sample of e..g, 100 from a dataset of 10,000 whereas, in part 2, we are regressing on a population of 100, therefore, it is not surprising that the accuracy between both parts is relatively similar.
+Moreover, for both parts 1 and 2, we see the same pattern as the sample size increases, whereby the estimates become more and more accurate.